muratk5n/thirdwave/en/README.md

 ---

-Big tech apparently went along with some freaky shit but if they didnt they'd probably be facing a country wide ban themselves.
+Big tech apparently went along with some freaky shit but if they didnt they'd probably be facing a  ban themselves.

 NYT: "[Russian parliamentary elections] Over the weekend, videos of ballot stuffing and other apparent instances of fraud circulated